 If you have any concerns, questions or comments please email the Council’s Data Protection Officer: email@example.com

-If you are unhappy with the way in which the Data Protection Officer has dealt with matters, then you may request that the handling of the matter be reviewed by the Director of Organisational Development & Administration.
+If you are unhappy with the way in which the Data Protection Officer has dealt with matters, then you may request that the handling of the matter be reviewed by the Director of Organisational Development and Administration.